 From 5 January 2021 a new E2 portal https://aviationreporting.eu is available.
-The direct link to the reporting site is https://e2.aviationreporting.eu/reporting (choose I report on my personal behalf).
+The direct link to the reporting site is https://e2.aviationreporting.eu/reporting (you can register as an individual user or report an occurrence without registration - choose I report on my personal behalf).

 Exceptionally, the report may be sent by post to the following address: Civil Aviation Agency of the Republic of Slovenia, Kotnikova ulica 19a, 1000 Ljubljana or alternatively to the e-mail address: firstname.lastname@example.org

 In these exceptional cases, when the report cannot be submitted electronically, the reporter is obliged to report also electronically via the E2 portal or – applicable for organizations - through its system not later than 3 days after the transmission of the original report.

 Individuals *** report the event to their organizations (through their occurrence reporting system) within 72 hours after they have learned about it, unless exceptional circumstances prevent it.

 Individuals report occurrences to the CAA within 72 hours after they have learned about it, unless exceptional circumstances prevent it.

 Upon notification about an occurrence, the organization shall, as soon as possible, but in any case not later than 72 hours after having learned of the event, inform the CAA of the details of the occurrence (in accordance with the method described above under ‘HOW’).